 Yes!
 In fact, spinach thrives in the cool weather of fall, spring, and even winter!
 With a little protection from a cold frame or even a hoop house, you can harvest spinach all winter long!

 Does Baby Spinach Grow in Winter?

 Winter is the perfect time to grow baby spinach.
-If you want baby spinach in the wintering instead of full-grown plants then you should plant a little later in the fall.
+If you want baby spinach in the winter instead of full-grown plants then you should plant a little later in the fall.
 Your spinach plants won’t develop as much if planted later and will give you a great harvest of “baby spinach” during the winter months.

 Can spinach survive a freeze?

 Yes, spinach is very hardy and can handle light freezes unprotected in the garden.
-As the winter weather gets colder it is a good idea to cover your spinach crop with a cold frame, hoop house, or even just heavy fabric row cover to help it resist the really cold temperatures.
+As the winter weather gets colder it is a good idea to cover your spinach crop with a cold frame, hoop house, or even just a heavy fabric row cover to help it resist the really cold temperatures.